 Answer: The resistors must be mounted on metal / aluminum to dissipate the heat.
 Some motors will draw more current if they are dirty.
 Clean the motor commutator and look for worn brushes.
 This is generally the situation for these reducers to get hot or fail.
 Remember, to reducer voltage, the byproduct is heat.

-5 Question: Ford starter solenoid 7-1013 sticks in the on position,

-Answer: This can be caused by a low battery and the starter having a very high amperage demand that put undo current load on the solenoid.
+5 Question: Ford starter solenoid 7-1013 sticks in the on position, Answer: This can be caused by a low battery and the starter having a very high amperage demand that put undo current load on the solenoid.
 Charge battery and the solenoid may need to be replaced.
 6 Question: Does the ammeter need to have a voltage reducer?

 Answer: No, the ammeter reads current flow between the battery and the electrical system and these gauges are not polarity sensitive.

-7 Question: Problems with lights flickering or stop lights not working correctly

-Answer: Check all the grounds.
-Older vehicles use the chassis to run the grounds and the connections can get rust and corrosion.
+7 Question: Problems with lights flickering or stop lights not working correctly Answer: Check all the grounds.
+Older vehicles use the chassis to run the grounds and the connections can develop rust and corrosion.
 Trace the ground wiring clean and replace as needed.

-8 Question: How to service Vacuum Wiper Motors

-Answer: Remove the vacuum wiper hose from the engine manifold and hold it up above the height of the dash and squirt brake fluid into the hose.
+8 Question: How to service Vacuum Wiper Motors Answer: Remove the vacuum wiper hose from the engine manifold and hold it above the height of the dash and squirt brake fluid into the hose.
 The brake fluid will run down inside of the hose to the inside of the vacuum motor.
-Reconnect the hose and turning on the wiper motor with the engine running will circulate the brake fluid inside the vacuum motor and soften the leathers inside of the vacuum motor.
-Finally be sure the brass intake screen on top of the vacuum um motor is free of dirt and dust.
+Reconnect the hose.
+Turning on the wiper motor with the engine running will circulate the brake fluid inside the vacuum motor and soften the leathers inside of the vacuum motor.
+Finally, be sure the brass intake screen on top of the vacuum motor is free of dirt and dust.
 The cause of most vacuum wiper motor failures is lack of use.
-To revive an old vacuum wiper motor remove from the car and soak in brake fluid.
-This may soften up the leather bellows inside the motor.
-Depending on their condition might bring them back to life.
-If the leathers have been dried out for too long and are cracked and separated, you will have to send the vacuum motor to get rebuilt or change to 12 volt motor.

-9 Question: how to solve moisture In distributor caps

-Answer: Many vehicles have a problem with moisture collecting inside the distributor cap.
-The solution is to drill a small 1/16 inch hole on the back side of the distributor cap.
+To revive an old vacuum wiper motor, remove from the car and soak in brake fluid.
+This may soften the leather bellows inside the motor.
+Depending on their condition, it might bring them back to life.
+If the leathers have been dried out for too long and are cracked and separated, you will have to send the vacuum motor to be rebuilt or change to a 12-volt motor.
+9 Question: how to solve moisture in distributor caps Answer: Many vehicles have a problem with moisture collecting inside the distributor cap.
+The solution is to drill a small, 1/16-inch, hole on the back side of the distributor cap.
 This will allow air to clear out the moisture.
-In some of the early distributor caps already came with the hole drilled in the cap.

-10 Question: The coil is not producing any spark

-Answer: Check that the coil is connected properly, negative side of coil to the distributor and the positive side to the ignition switch 12 volts, it is common that this is missed when removing and re-installing the new coil.
+Some of the early distributor caps already came with the hole drilled in the cap.
+10 Question: The coil is not producing any spark Answer: Check that the coil is connected properly, negative side of coil to the distributor and the positive side to the ignition switch 12 volts.
+It is common that this is missed when removing and re-installing the new coil.
+11 Question: do the turn signal switch and flasher need changing?

-If you need assistance with your installation, call 800-516-4461 during normal business hours.
+Answer: the turn signals switch will work on 12 volts.
+The 6-volt signal bulb and the flasher will both need to be changed, If you need assistance with your installation, call 800-516-4461 during normal business hours.
+Enjoy your new 12-volt electrical system.